Nutrition in South Orlando FL

 Monounsaturated fat has a higher melting point than polyunsaturated fatty acids and a lower melting point than saturated fatty acids.
 They are also liquids at room temperature and semi solid or solid when kept cold.

-Hydrogenated fats are chemically classified as unsaturated fatty acids, yet behave more like saturated fatty acids in the body.
+Hydrogenated fats or Trans Fats are chemically classified as unsaturated fatty acids, yet behave more like saturated fatty acids in the body.

 The term ‘hydrogenated’ means manufacturers infuse the chemical structure of the fat with extra hydrogen to bond to the carbon atom.
 This makes the fat solid at room temperature which essentially makes it a man-made saturated fat.